JLRipley314/scalar-field-kerr/README.md

 # Scalar field dynamics around a Kerr black hole

-A c++(14) and python code that solves the equations of motion for real and complex scalar fields around a Kerr black hole.
+A c++(14) and python code that solves the equations of motion for a real scalar field around a Kerr black hole.

 Look under **Releases** for the latest stable version of this code.